 In this context, investors could incorporate a higher degree of inflation protection in the composition of their portfolios by selecting strategies and assets with different characteristics that imply different roles in a diversified portfolio.
-One of the most interesting options in the current context is commodities, which have a high sensitivity to inflation and high volatility, but a relatively low correlation with equities and bonds.
+One of the most interesting options in the current context is commodities, which are highly sensitive to inflation and high volatility, but a relatively low correlation with equities and bonds.
 In addition, they offer the attraction of serving as a hedge against a resurgence of geopolitical conflict (as we have seen in the last quarter).
-Investments in infrastructure or listed real estate have a very attractive inflationadjustment capacity (although with the problem of having a high correlation with equities and high levels of volatility).
+Investments in infrastructure or listed real estate have a very attractive inflation-adjustment capacity (although there is risk of having a high correlation with equities and high levels of volatility).
 Other options within the fixed income range are floating rate loans (moderate volatility but higher credit risk in tail events) or short-dated inflation-linked bonds to avoid the risk of sensitivity to interest rate hikes.